-For the recording enthusiast who has endeavored to outfit space in his/her home for the purpose of recording music (see Volume 1 and Volume 2 in our Home Studio Series), step two is amassing the recording gear for the task at hand.
+For the recording enthusiast who has endeavored to outfit space in his/her home for the purpose of recording music (see Homemade Speaker Stands for any Home Studio and Creating a Home Recording Studio in our Home Studio Series), step two is amassing the recording gear for the task at hand.
 And yes, home recording equipment and accessories are much more affordable than ever, but you’re still going to spend a chunk of money before you’re ready to hang a shingle and call your buddies over to record at your home project studio.

 Cables are a necessary component in any home studio situation, but may be one of those things you overlook when considering how to spend your money.
 Make sure you budget for cables.
 There is a wide range of options – a 20′ instrument cable can range in price from $9 to $180.

 An instrument cable is built to convey a weak, unamplified signal.
 Your guitar or bass is putting out a small DC current with a small voltage – that’s why it needs amplification.
 An instrument cable is low power/high impedance cable with one small diameter (usually 24 gauge) positive wire – typically copper, though sometimes silver or aluminum – that carries this weak signal.

 The instrument cable is insulated and shielded, or it would pick up noise from any number of external sources that would cause humming or buzzing, and could even pick up radio frequencies.
 In addition to the internal shielding, there is the outer casing and the 1/4″ jacks that complete the guitar cable.
 The quality if the material of all of these components, as well as the quality of the assembly, goes into the cost of your cable.